Foster Children Demographics in Virginia

 Foster Care Defined

-It is a system in which a minor has been placed into a ward, group home (residential child care community, treatment center, etc.), or private home of a state-certified caregiver referred to as a "foster parent" or with a family member approved by the state.
+It is a system in which a minor has been placed in a ward, group home (residential child care community, treatment center, etc.), or the private home of a state-certified caregiver, referred to as a "foster parent or resource parent," or with a family member approved by the state.

 Foster Parent Defined

 Foster parents are relatives or non-relative adults who step up to care for children who have experienced abuse or neglect or whose parents cannot care for them.
 They try to provide children with as much caring and normalcy as possible while also helping prepare them for permanent placement through a return to birth parents or adoption.
-The county DSS or the child-placing agency licenses foster parents and will complete the home study and all background checks, so any child who enters foster care will be safe while in the child welfare system of the United States.
+The county DSS or the child-placing agency licenses foster parents and completes the home study and all background checks, so any child who enters foster care will be safe while in the United States child welfare system.

-Children are ultimately placed in the Virginia care system when a child protective services worker and the court have determined it is unsafe for them to remain home.
-Displacement from their family and disruption of their usual routine and familiar surroundings is traumatizing for many children.
+Children are ultimately placed in the Virginia care system when a child protective services worker and the court have determined it is unsafe for them to remain at home.
+Displacement from their family and disruption of their usual routine and familiar surroundings are traumatizing for many children.

 Foster parenting can be one of the most challenging and rewarding responsibilities you could have.
 It's an opportunity to give a child(ren) love before they feel neglected; to provide them with compassion before they feel dismissed; to hug them before they are abused.

-Consider the journey to help a child in the foster care system to find love and support.
+Consider the journey to help a child in the foster care system find love and support.

-All the above Virginia stats regarding Demographics can be obtained here on the DSS.Virginia.gov site used in this article and collected by DSS social workers.
+All the above Virginia Demographic stats can be obtained on the DSS.Virginia.gov site used in this article and collected by DSS social workers.
+This link provides the most up-to-date stats each month.